Dien Bien Phu: A Trip To The Verdun In The Jungle 65 Years Later (Part 2 of 3)

 “Hmmm.
 Quyet Chien, Quyet Thang.”
 I repeated.
 I liked it.
 Simple and direct, plus it had a nice ring to it.
 The notion of units being awarded a battle flag for courage and victory under fire reminded me of the Roman legion and their precious Aquilla.

 We sat for a few more minutes before we started taking out all the camera equipment we had been lugging around all afternoon.
-For the next two and a half hours, we did our best to try and record a piece for the documentary I had wanted to do.
-It turns out, that I am actually pretty camera shy.
+For the next two and a half hours, we did our best to try and record a piece for the documentary I wanted to do.
+It turns out that I am actually pretty camera shy.
 Very camera shy in fact.
 Take after take I froze up, forgot lines, or was just overcome with embarrassment.
 Anh patiently and politely tried to encourage me, but it wasn’t helping.

 Eventually, we packed up and headed back down the hill.
 The sun was starting to near the western mountain peaks and the air began to cool.
 In preparation for the 60th anniversary of the battle, soldiers returned to their duties of assembling stages, installing lighting, prepping sound booths, and lining up cameras.
 They were a literal army of government roadies.

 Finding our way back to our hotel was easy as we simply retraced our steps from earlier in the day.
 We shed the camera equipment and starvingly went in search of proper food.
 Surprisingly not much was open, but we were able to find a Chinese restaurant that made food in the Yunnan province style.
 It could have been sheer hunger, or because the food was actually delicious, but we devoured it in no time.
-Now fed, and tired, we made our back to the hotel and debated if we should go back out and watch the celebrations or the newest episode of Game of Thrones.
+Now fed, and tired, we made our way back to the hotel and debated if we should go back out and watch the celebrations or the newest episode of Game of Thrones.
 In the end, Game of Thrones won out.
-We had seen enough of Dien Bien Phu for today.
+We had seen enough of Dien Bien Phu for one day.